MohammadAhmadig/MohammadAhmadi.github.io/_pages/experience.md

 * Jul 2015-Oct 2015: Computer Engineer (Internship)
   * Iran National Standards Organization
-  * Duties included: Creating various types of hardware and software like routers, circuit boards or computer programs
+  * Responsibilities: Creating various types of hardware and software like routers, circuit boards or computer programs

 * Feb 2013-Nov 2015: Android Developer and Freelancer(Self-funded)
   * CafeBazaar, Myket, Parscoders and other app stores
-  * Duties included: Design and Implementation of six Entertainment applications, Design and Implementation of a video and sound mix application
+  * Responsibilities: Design and Implementation of six Entertainment applications, Design and Implementation of a video and sound mix application

 Skills